joegoldin/ollama-openai-auth/README.md

 ```
 docker run -p 80:80 -p 443:443 -e DOMAIN=my-domain.com -e EMAIL=john@my-domain.com -e TOKEN=my-token-here ghcr.io/iosifnicolae2/ollama-openai-auth:latest
 ```
-This will start a new Docker container using the `ollama-openai-auth` image, and map port 8200 on the host machine to port 80 on the container.
-The basic authentication credentials can be set using the `CADDY_USERNAME` and `CADDY_PASSWORD` environment variables.
+This will start the Ollama service with basic authentication using the Caddy server.
+The service will be available at `https://my-domain.com` on the host machine.
+The OpenAI token authentication credentials will be set to `my-token-here`.
+Also, there will be provisioned an https certificate for the domain `my-domain.com` using Let's Encrypt.

 ## Building the Docker Image: